 * These two CPUs are part of the Comet Lake generation, which is still classified as 10th-generation, though it uses a 14nm process, giving it higher clock speeds than the other 10th-generation Ice Lake CPUs.
 Its graphics are far weaker, however, and the CPUs aren’t as impressive clock for clock.

 Intel’s laptop lineup is far more expansive than its desktop generation at this time, as it contains four (somewhat) distinct generations of CPUs.
-The eighth-generation is the most populous and is slowly being replaced by the two new 10th-generation architectures.
-The ninth-generation didn’t make much of a dent in Intel’s mobile business, but it’s still available in a limited form.
+The 8th-generation is the most populous and is slowly being replaced by the two 10th-generation architectures.
+The 9th-generation didn’t make much of a dent in Intel’s mobile business, but it’s still available in a limited form.
+The newest additions are the four 11th-generation.
+The two i3s have already launched, but the i5s have only been announced.
+They should show up soon, though.

 There’s a lot to unpack here, but several general rules apply, which we’ll address individually below.